 Create several layers in the Layers Palette.
 We will need one for the background ("bg"), one for text ("text") and one for the numbers ("numbers").
 Lock the background layer.

-A very important step is to make sure we are working in the Master Page.
-Double-Click the A-Master icon in the Pages Palette.
-This will make the master page active.
+A very important step is to make sure we are working in the Parent Page.
+Double-Click the A-Parent icon in the Pages Palette.
+This will make the parent page active.

 Start adding some text.
 Date, time, place, event, etc. Be creative.
 You can place color boxes behind the text and play with the font sizes.
 I usually never use more the two fonts, and if I do, I'll make sure that they are quite the opposite.
 Pick a font with a big family, meaning lots of weights.
 Helvetica, DIN or Univers are good choices.